monolayer/monorepo/docs/guide/schema-definition/columns/data-types.md

 ## character

-Column that stores a fixed-length, blank-padded string of up to `maximumLength` characters.
+Column that stores a fixed-length, blank-padded string of up to maximum length of characters.

 ```ts
 import { character, table } from "monolayer/pg";